MirkoGelsomini/BAU/README.md

-# BAU-Bark-Analysis-Utility
+# 🐾 BAU – Bark Analysis Utility (or: Unleashed)

-BAU is an AI-powered mobile application designed to analyze and interpret dog barks, translating them into meaningful messages understandable by humans.
-Using machine learning, audio classification, and custom datasets, the app aims to classify barks into predefined categories such as play, alert, hunger, distress, or fear.
+**BAU** is an AI-powered mobile application designed to analyze and interpret dog barks, translating them into meaningful messages understandable by humans.
+Using **machine learning**, **audio classification**, and **custom datasets**, the app aims to classify barks into predefined categories such as *play*, *alert*, *hunger*, *distress*, or *fear*.
+The ultimate goal is to enhance human-animal communication through real-time bark recognition and interpretation.

+---

+## 🔍 Features

+- 🎙️ Real-time audio capture and bark detection
+- 🧠 Supervised learning-based audio classification
+- 🐶 Categorization of dog barks into semantic labels (e.g., "Play", "Alarm", "Discomfort")
+- 📱 User-friendly mobile interface for bark translation
+- 📊 Model evaluation using real-world data and user feedback

+---

+## 🧠 Technologies

+- **Programming**: Python, TensorFlow / PyTorch
+- **Audio Processing**: LibROSA, PyDub
+- **Mobile Development**: Flutter or React Native
+- **Backend (optional)**: Firebase / Node.js
+- **Datasets**: Custom bark dataset + optional pretraining on UrbanSound8K

+---

+## 🎯 Objectives

+- Strengthen the emotional bond between humans and their dogs
+- Provide a practical tool for understanding dog behavior through vocalization
+- Contribute to the field of animal-centered computing and AI-driven bioacoustics

+---

+> 🧪 This project is part of an applied research initiative combining machine learning, animal behavior, and interactive technologies.
+Contributions are welcome!